-In an earlier post I wrote about how you can start investing with small amounts in mutual funds via SIP & make volatility of the market work for you in the form of Rupee Cost Averaging.
+In an earlier post, I wrote about how you can start investing with small amounts in mutual funds via SIP & make the volatility of the market work for you in the form of Rupee Cost Averaging.

 Yes!
 Mutual Fund houses have come up with many different investment modes/routes to help investors.
 One such route is Systematic Transfer Plan (STP)

 STP is a mode of investment where the investor can invest his/her money in lumpsum in one mutual fund scheme & transfer a fixed amount of money from that scheme to another scheme at defined intervals.
 Generally, STP is a transfer from debt mutual fund to equity mutual fund.